 3. What type of plan?

-Once you’ve been through the evaluation and approved, you are ready to join a plan.
 But first you need to choose what type of plan you want.
 You can use our “What is MLTC?” brochure to help you decide which type of plan is right for you.

-What kinds of MLTC plans are there?
+What kinds of MLTC plans are available?

 There are six different kinds of Medicaid health insurance that include long term care.
 Which kind is right for you depends on whether you also have Medicare.

-If you have Medicaid but not have Medicare, then you are probably either a Mainstream Medicaid Managed Care (MMC) or Health And Recovery Plan (HARP).
+If you have Medicaid but not have Medicare, then you are probably in either a Mainstream Medicaid Managed Care (MMC) or Health And Recovery Plan (HARP).
 You can get long term care services through your MMC or HARP.
 You do not need to enroll in MLTC.
 The rest of this brochure does not apply to you.
 Call ICAN if you need help getting long term care through your plan.

 If you have Medicare and Medicaid, then you can choose whether to get all of your services through the same plan, or to have an MLTC plan that’s separate from your Medicare.